arglux/50039-im2latex/README.md

 1. Open command line or terminal
 2. Run `pip install -r requirements.txt`
 3. Run `app.py` using Python or run `python app.py` from command line
+4. Some sample images are provided in `asset` directory

 ## Results